charles-amyx/charlesamyxdotcom/content/design/mstoolkit.md

 ## Details

-One of the most fulfilling projects our team has worked on.
+One of the most fulfilling projects I've worked on.
 A rare instance where a site was tested with a focus comprised of individuals with MS. The site was a resounding success, validating our focus on outstanding accessibility.
+I also redesigned and produced all of the printable worksheets and readings.

 This was the first time I've used Lottie, a library that renders After Effects animations for the web.
 It was a delight creating cute, yet respectful, animations.